Relational Long Short-Term Memory for Video Action Recognition: Introduction

 Clearly, key features stated above do not present themselves in a mutually exclusive form in popular benchmark datasets; appearance features would be useful regardless of whether the action possessed interactions between objects.
 Nevertheless, one popular approach that has brought recent success to modeling these features is that of signal decomposition.
 Inspired by the discovery that the Human Visual System has separate processing pathways for different types of signals such as fast and slow motion~\cite{kaiser1996human}, researchers have employed multi-stream architectures to process each of these features separately.
 This paper is also motivated by the idea of signal decomposition.

 Most significantly, the two-stream architecture of Simoyan and Zisserman \cite{simonyan2014two} pioneered research in this area for action recognition from videos.
 They design two parallel 2D ConvNet streams to learn appearance features from RGB images and motion features from optical flow fields.
 An alternative to the optical flow stream also presented itself in the form of 3D convolutions \cite{ji20133d}, although they have been used together too since then \cite{carreira2017quo}.
 Since 2D convolution on an optical flow stream and 3D convolution were deemed to not be able to capture sequential information required to model long-term trajectory features well, researchers turned to explore ways to address this next.
 The use of LSTMs following 2D convolutions \cite{ng2015beyond, li2018videolstm} and various temporal fusion strategies \cite{cherian2017generalized, diba2017deep, kar2017adascan, bilen2017action} emerged as competitive candidates.
-However, object interaction features were left unexplored for the most part until recently where researchers used a self-attention mechanism to develop non-local neural networks \cite{wang2017non-local}.
-Their use of a ``non-local operation'' is able to model long-range interactions between objects in space and time, but their network is applied on short snippets cropped from the original videos.
+However, object interaction features were left unexplored for the most part until recently where researchers used a self-attention mechanism to develop non-local neural networks \cite{wang2018non}.
+Their use of a ``non-local operation'' is able to model long-range interactions between objects in space and time, where high-level latent feature vectors built on top of a series of convolution blocks represent the objects.
+But their network is applied to short snippets cropped from the original videos.
 As such, they fail to explore truly modeling long-term trajectory features from information across the full lengths of videos.

-In this paper, we explore the novel idea of introducing the non-local operation from \cite{wang2017non-local} into an LSTM module to create a Relational LSTM.
+In this paper, we explore the novel idea of introducing the non-local operation from \cite{wang2018non} into an LSTM module to create a Relational LSTM.
 We hypothesize that introduction of our ``relational LSTM'' block into a two-stream architecture would aid in the modeling of features that capture object interactions, while retaining the property of LSTM to model long-term trajectory information.
 Our main contributions can be summarized as follows: